Maraca: Etymology

-The term maraca is believed to originate from the Guarani word mbaraca.
+The term maraca is believed to originate from the Guarani word mbaraka.
 Other authors, for their part, believe that it is a corruption of the Arabic-origin word mitraqah, used in African countries with a dual meaning of bell and hammer.
 However, some authors have questioned the Arabic origin, since mitraqah apparently derives from the Spanish word matraca.

 The instrument is known by various names across Latin America and the Caribbean, including maracá (Brazil), chac-chac or shak-shak (Eastern Caribbean), and higuera (Puerto Rico, referencing the calabash tree).
 In Brazil, numerous regional variants exist, such as adjá, canzá, ganzá, and xeque.

 History

 The maraca is of pre-Columbian origin and is believed to have been used by the indigenous people of parts of South America and the Caribbean for ceremonial and communicative purposes.
 Ethnographic accounts attribute its invention to groups such as the Arawak and Taíno peoples.
 In the 18th century, Jesuit missionary José Gumilla noted the use of marakas among the Arawak-speaking people in the Orinoco basin.
 Maracas were rattles of divination, an oracle of the Brazilian Tupinamba people, found also with other Indigenous ethnic groups, such as the Guarani, Orinoco in Florida, United States.

 Rattles made from Lagenaria gourds are being shaken by the natural grip, while the round Crescentia calabash fruits are fitted to a handle.
 Modern maraca balls are made of leather, wood or plastic with a wooden stick inserted through a hole in the shell to serve as a handle.
 Human hair is sometimes fastened on the top, and a slit is cut in it to represent a mouth, through which their shamans (payes) made it utter its responses.
 A few pebbles are inserted to make it rattle and it is crowned with the red feathers of guarás (scarlet ibises).
 It was used at their dances and to heal the sick.
 The design may vary by region; for example, in Puerto Rico, maracas are fashioned from the higuera fruit, while in other areas they are made of tin, wood, leather, or synthetic materials.
-The contents and materials affect the instrument’s timbre and volume.
+The contents and materials affect the instrument's timbre and volume.
 Andean curanderos (healers) use maracas in their healing rites.